Information about Breast Reduction:

 Your nipple will never be fully removed at any point during your surgery.
 By keeping it attached to the underlying nerves, ducts and blood vessels, you will be able to retain sensation and function.
 However, in cases of very large reductions, it is possible that some temporary changes to sensation will occur.

 Your breasts will be swollen for a few weeks to a few months after surgery.
 Once the swelling goes down, the size of your breasts will stabilize.
 Our breast reduction surgery will explain what you can expect before your procedure and give you detailed pre- and postoperative instructions.

 Breast reduction surgery boasts one of the highest patient satisfaction scores of all plastic surgery procedures.
 More than just an aesthetic improvement, patients find relief from neck and back pain, bras and clothes fit better, exercising is easier the patient’s confidence improves.

 As with any surgery, breast reduction leaves scars.
-Our board-certified plastic surgeons understand the importance of discrete scars and consistently perform procedures with the least amount of scarring possible.
+Our Board Certified and Board Eligibile plastic surgeons understand the importance of discrete scars and consistently perform procedures with the least amount of scarring possible.
 Over time, and with consistent scar management techniques such as gel pad application and scar cream massage, your scars will fade.

 Schedule Your Breast Reduction Consultation Today

 If your breasts are so large they keep you from enjoying life to the fullest, breast reduction surgery may be an ideal solution.
-Call Plastic Surgeons of Lexington toady at 859-276-3883.
-We help patients from across Kentucky, including Frankfort, Georgetown, Nicholasville and other Lexington-area communities.
+Call Plastic Surgeons of Lexington today!
+We help patients from across Kentucky, including Frankfort, Georgetown, Nicholasville, and other Lexington-area communities.